This is one of those films that as a little MonsterGirl, it left a lasting impression on me.

 “Please Dr, I beg of you, tell me of Elisabeth.”
 All of a sudden the clock begins to strike.
 Carmus says, “It is the hour…words have no meaning…look in there.”
 As the clock continues to strike.

-A dream like whirring begins as part of the soundtrack effect.
+A dream-like whirring begins as part of the soundtrack effect.
 We are looking into an empty ballroom at first.
-The camera begins to move closer on Alan’s face, the light in the room darkens in and out, We see light reflected onto Alan’s face and from his perspective we understand that something is changing in the room.
-It cross fades into a well lit ballroom filled with well dressed society types twirling around the room to the now infamous motif waltz of the film.
+The camera begins to move closer to Alan’s face, and the light in the room darkens in and out, We see light reflected onto Alan’s face, and from his perspective, we understand that something is changing in the room.
+It cross fades into a well-lit ballroom filled with well-dressed society types twirling around the room to the now infamous motif waltz of the film.

 There is a very long pause while the 2 women just stare at each other.
 Julia with a knowing glance, Elisabeth, with more of a pensive look on her face.
 We hear husband William call ” Elisabeth, here sips this.”
 He hands her her drink.

 William walks them out telling Lord Blackwood all about the vitality of America.
-Elisabeth pipes in after Lord Thomas says to William “You had a good journey” “but I’m glad my husband has been returned safely to you” Lord Thomas dryly say “Naturally.”
+Elisabeth pipes in after Lord Thomas says to William “You had a good journey” “But I’m glad my husband has been returned safely to you” Lord Thomas dryly says “Naturally.”